Elasticsearch Snapshots to MinIO

 PUT /_snapshot/my-minio-repository/my-first-snapshot?wait_for_completion=true

-If desired, the snapshot process can be automated using snapshot policy.
-For example, the policy below will save snapshots of all indexes to the Minio repository at 07:30 every day.
+You can also automate snapshots with a snapshot policy.
+The policy below will save snapshots of all indices to the MinIO repository at 07:30 every day:

 PUT _slm/policy/daily-snapshots